Frank C. Lang: Later career

-Lang was then ordered to Marine Corps Air Station El Toro, California and assumed command of 3rd Marine Aircraft Wing with headquarters there.
+Lang was then ordered to Marine Corps Air Station El Toro, California, and assumed command of 3rd Marine Aircraft Wing with headquarters there.
 His main duty was to maintain combat readiness during the withdrawal of Marine troops from Vietnam and he held this command until August 1972, when he was promoted to the capacity of Commander, Marine Corps Air Bases, Western Area at El Toro Air Station.

 Following the promotion to major general in April 1973, Lang was ordered to Japan and assumed command of 1st Marine Aircraft Wing at Iwakuni Air Base.
 While in this capacity, he supervised the withdrawal of 1st Marine Aircraft Wing from South Vietnam according to the terms of the Paris Peace Accords.

 In May 1974, Lang was transferred to Hawaii, where he assumed duty as Director of Operations (J-3), United States Pacific Command under Admiral Noel Gayler.
 In this Unified combatant command, he was responsible for the planning and execution of operations of Fleet Marine Force, Pacific, United States Pacific Fleet, Pacific Air Forces, and others.
 Lang remained in that capacity until March 1977, when he was appointed Deputy Commander, Fleet Marine Force, Pacific under Lieutenant General Leslie E. Brown.

-General Lang retired from active duty on July 1, 1978 after 36 years of commissioned service and received Defense Superior Service Medal and third Legion of Merit for his services with U.S. Pacific Command and Fleet Marine Force, Pacific.
+General Lang retired from active duty on July 1, 1978, after 36 years of commissioned service and received Defense Superior Service Medal and third Legion of Merit for his services with U.S. Pacific Command and Fleet Marine Force, Pacific.
 He also received the Gray Eagle Award, which is presented to the Naval Aviator on continuous active duty in U.S. Navy or Marine Corps who has held that designation for the longest period of time.

 Retirement

-Following his retirement from the Marine Corps, Lang settled in San Diego, California and was active in several sports including Golf, Scuba diving; and Skiing during the winter season in Mammoth Mountain Ski Area.
+Following his retirement from the Marine Corps, Lang settled in San Diego, California, and was active in several sports including golf, scuba diving, and skiing during the winter season in Mammoth Mountain Ski Area.
 He was also a member of several veteran organizations including the Early and Pioneer Aviators Association (aka The Golden Eagles), Flying Leatherneck Historical Foundation, Marine Corps Aviation Association, Marine Corps Association, Marine Corps Historical Foundation, Association of Naval Aviation, Military Order of the World Wars, Naval Aviation Museum Foundation, the Tailhook Association, and others.
 He was also active in the Marine Corps Oral History Program and received a Certificate of Appreciation from the Commandant of the Marine Corps, Paul X. Kelley in June 1986.

 Major general Frank C. Lang died on December 29, 2008, aged 90, at his home in San Diego and was buried with full military honors at Fort Rosecrans National Cemetery, California.
-He was survived by his wife Joyce Dillinder and their children, a son John, and a daughter Barbara.